sw20-tug/SWT-Morning-2/README.md

 To execute the unit tests execute the gradle test task via `./gradlew test` and to execute the UI Tests execute the gradle connectedAndroidTest task via `./gradlew connectedAndroidTest`.

+## Dev Environment Setup
+### Checkstyle
+To use checkstyle locally in android studio, you need to install the plugin `CheckStyle-IDEA`.
+To do that go to File->Settings->Plugins.
+After installation you have to configure it that it uses our rules.
+Go to File->Settings->Other Settings->Checkstyle, there click on the plus to add a new configuration file.
+The location of our config file is `config/checkstyle/checkstyle.xml`.
+If you run a check you must make sure that the correct config is selected, do this via the dropdown.